fritzfrancisco/FileRenamingHelper/README.md

 3. [Install Miniconda](https://docs.anaconda.com/miniconda/miniconda-install/) (Recommemded) or Anaconda to have access to ```conda``` utilities.
 Further information is also available [here](http://fritzfrancisco.thekaolab.com/assets/content/pdf/python_setup_guide_22092020.pdf).

 4. Create ```conda``` environment following the instructions given [here](https://code.visualstudio.com/docs/python/environments), specifically under "Create a conda environment in the terminal".
-We will be using a environment named ```filecopy``` in the following, but feel free to name it anything you wish and can remember.
+We will be using an environment named ```filecopy``` in the following, but feel free to name it anything you wish and can remember.
 This is the command to do so:

 <p style="text-align: center;"><code>conda create -n filecopy -c conda-forge python=3.11 pandas numpy pip matplotlib glob2 opencv</code></p>